 - Lego building station

-- Arts and crafts station
+- Arts station

 The main idea here is to keep like-toys together.
 So dolls with dolls, legos with legos, etc. Does your child have a Barbie dream house?
 Make it the central part of the doll or Barbie neighborhood.
 Do you have a kid who is into building and construction?
 Create a corner where they can hang their tools, just like you would do when organizing your garage at home.